History of Grymes Hill

 Grymes Hill is named after Suzette Grymes, widow of the first governor of Louisiana, William Charles Cole Claiborne, who settled on Staten Island in 1836 (she had remarried a prominent New Orleans lawyer, John R. Grymes, after Governor Claiborne died in 1817).

 The area was originally named Signal Hill after a British signal station.
 Deeds of 1836 and thereabout show that the hill was known as Castleton Heights.
 Grymes Hill was part of a land grant in 1687 to Thomas Dongan, who served as Governor of the Province of New York.
-Between the years 1830 and 1833, a local developer, Major George Howard purchased 42 acres, which included all land between Eddy and Louis streets.
-Major Howard, built many of the hill’s earliest homes, and his name survives in Howard Avenue, the hill’s main street; a portion of this street was known or a time as Serpentine Road due to the hill’s bedrock consisting of serpentinite.
+Between 1830 and 1833, a local developer, Major George Howard, purchased 42 acres, which included all land between Eddy and Louis streets.
+Major Howard built many of the hill’s earliest homes, and his name survives in Howard Avenue, the hill’s main street; a portion of this street was known for a time as Serpentine Road due to the hill’s bedrock consisting of serpentinite.
 The neighborhood has many fine homes dating from the 1920s that overlook New York Harbor.

 Former prominent residents

 Governor Thomas Dongan (1634-1715) in 1687 was granted a 5,100-acre manor, of which Grymes Hill was a portion.